pusher/pusher-js/README.md

 Like private channels, encrypted channels have their own namespace, 'private-encrypted-'.
 For more information about encrypted channels, please see the [docs](https://pusher.com/docs/channels/using_channels/encrypted-channels).

-Please note: we know for sure this won't work in React Native builds since the React Native runtime does not include the required crypto functionality we depend on.
-Please let us know if you need this functionality in our web-worker or React Native builds!

 ```js
 const channel = pusher.subscribe('private-encrypted-my-channel');
 ```